davidhellmann/generator-mh-boilerplate/README.md

 ## Laravel
 For laravel you need to follow these instructions first [http://laravel.com/docs/5.1/installation](http://laravel.com/docs/5.1/installation) because it uses the laravel bin to create a new laravel installation

+## Craft
+After intializing install craft in the dist folder